Develop Instructional Materials

 Submit evidence of creating instructional materials based on the design of a project (course, training, etc.) while taking into consideration content analyses, technologies, theories and strategies.

-- Examples: Design and Develop HPT Solutions and Evaluation Plan (EDCI 528), Technology Integrated Project (EDCI 564), deliverables/artifacts from practicum (EDCI 573), Individual Game Design Document (EDCI 556), Learning Design Documents (EDCI 575, eLearning Proposal and/or Digital Prototype Assignment (EDCI 569), artifacts of instructional materials that meet the above criteria (design, performance, workplace, educational, other).
+- Examples: Solutions & Change Management (EDCI 528), Technology Integrated Project (EDCI 564), deliverables/artifacts from practicum (EDCI 573), Individual Game Design Document (EDCI 556), Learning Design Documents (EDCI 575, eLearning Proposal and/or Digital Prototype Assignment (EDCI 569 if taken prior to Spring 2021), Design Document/Storyboard (EDCI 569 if taken in Spring 2021 or later), artifacts of instructional materials that meet the above criteria (design, performance, workplace, educational, other).

 For the competency “Develop materials that align with the content analyses, proposed technologies, delivery methods, and instructional strategies,” I have chosen to submit my work-related "travel training” pamphlet that is meant to quiz students on safety and travel within the community.